tea2code/make-it-hit/README.md

 ### Level

 #### Attributes:
 - parser -- The parser version for this map.
 You should always use the newest (see above).
+Integer.
 Required.

 #### Elements:
 - author -- The author.
 Default empty.